-UC Davis Medical Center is accredited for quality and safety by the nation's oldest and largest hospital health standards-setting organization.
+UC Davis Medical Center is accredited by the nation's oldest and largest hospital health standards-setting organization.

-UC Davis Medical Center is accredited for quality and safety by The Joint Commission, an independent not-for-profit organization dedicated to raising the level of safety and quality of health care.
+UC Davis Medical Center is accredited by The Joint Commission, an independent not-for-profit organization dedicated to raising the level of safety and quality of health care.
 Accreditation is considered a symbol of quality in the health-care industry, and the Joint Commission is considered the nation’s predominant health standards-setting body.

 The Joint Commission Gold Seal logo for accredited hospitals.